rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 &lt;Event(768-KeyDown {&#39;unicode&#39;: &#39;&#39;, &#39;key&#39;: 1073742050, &#39;mod&#39;: 257, &#39;scancode&#39;: 226, &#39;window&#39;: None})&gt;
 </pre></div>
 </div></div>
-But when we press a key on the Logitech gamepad, nothing happens.
+But when we press keys on the Logitech gamepad, nothing happens.

 However, if we look at the beginning of the event log, we see this: